 Hello, I’m Christopher Berry, and I am a postdoctoral research fellow at the University of Birmingham.
 I am a theoretical physicist, who has somehow become an observational astronomer.
 I spend most of my time studying gravity, I am particularly interested in what we can learn from gravitational waves and I am currently working as part of the LIGO Scientific Collaboration.
-To find out a little more, have a look at my research page, I also try to write a blog post about each of my papers (I’m rather behind at the moment).
+To find out a little more, have a look at my research page, I also try to write a blog post about each of my papers (I’m extremely behind at the moment).

 Outside of my main research, I am involved with helping out with a variety of outreach activities.
 My group in Birmingham organises a wide range of activities—I’d especially recommend Astronomy in the City during the winter months.
 It’s all quite exciting.

 Previously, I was a PhD student at the Institute of Astronomy, one of the departments of the University of Cambridge.
 My supervisor was Jonathan Gair.
 I did my undergraduate degree in Cambridge too, at Churchill College.

-Together with others in the Cambridge Gravity Group, I have designed a webpage for producing cartoon gravitational-wave sensitivity curves, which may be useful if you want a good-looking plot showing the spectrum of gravitational-wave detectors and sources.
+Together with others in the former Cambridge Gravity Group, I have designed a webpage for producing cartoon gravitational-wave sensitivity curves, which may be useful if you want a good-looking plot showing the spectrum of gravitational-wave detectors and sources.
 I am also responsible for Have we detected gravitational waves yet? which I took great pride in updating.